FAQs

 • FQDN names or specific IPs can also be added manually to the system.

-RADAR™ testing requires a TAP (Mirror) Port immediately downstream from each of your DDoS Mitigation solutions.
+RADAR testing requires a TAP (Mirror) Port immediately downstream from each DDoS Mitigation solution.

 The TAP port needs to be downstream from the DDoS mitigation.